pr01og/upwork_test_answers/swift_test.md

   * a.data = 5 and b.data = 5
   * a.data = 5 and b.data = 2

-87.How will ARC handle «Country» instance and «country2» reference when «country1» is set to «nil»?
+87.How will ARC handle "Country" instance and "country2" reference when "country1" is set to "nil"?
   >class Country{
       let name: String
       init(name: String){